 This course brings together a general understanding of environmental physics, acquisition and use of environmental data, and numerical modelling of transport of particles and nutrients.
-Students gain experience with several management tools for addressing environmental degradation, focusing on erosion and salinity.
+Students gain experience with several management tools for addressing environmental degradation.

 On successful completion of the course students will be able to: